 - From the student handbook: "Students are responsible for conducting themselves with honor and integrity in fulfilling course requirements.
 Penalties and/or disciplinary proceedings may be initiated by college district officials against a student accused of scholastic dishonesty.
 Scholastic dishonesty includes, but is not limited to, cheating on a test, plagiarism, and collusion.
 Possible punishments for academic dishonesty may include a grade of "O" or "F" on the particular assignment, failure in the course, and/or referral to the college Dean of Student Services for disciplinary action up to and including expulsion.
 Students have the right to appeal the decision." - Plagiarism is using someone else's ideas, arguments or research without giving credit through citation and/or using someone else's words without giving credit through quotation and citation.
-Collusion is unauthorized collaboration with another person in preparing written work offered for credit. - Major papers must be turned in with proof of development, i.e., at minimum, a marked rough draft from our in-class draft workshop, Upswing, or the Writing Center. - Please note that in this class, turning in writing originally completed for another course counts as scholastic dishonesty.
-You may not turn in a paper completed for another course, and if you do so, it will be treated as a plagiarism offense. - Likewise, faked research is scholastic dishonesty in this course.
-If you cite sources you don't use, invent quotes, or commit other dishonest research practices, it will be treated as a plagiarism offense.
+Collusion is unauthorized collaboration with another person in preparing written work offered for credit. - Major assignments must be turned in with proof of development, i.e., at minimum, a marked (by me) rough draft that was turned in for workshop. - Please note that in this class, turning in writing originally completed for another course counts as scholastic dishonesty.
+Do not recycle writing.